-Best Amp for a PRS Custom 24 (our top pick)
+Best Amp for a PRS Custom 24 (SE or Core model)

 Mesa Boogie Badlander

 Any of the Mesa Boogie amps would make a good fit for the PRS Custom 24 core model.
 But we really like the Badlander, which we've tested and had a great experience with.
-All wattage versions include a built-in Cab Clone which allows you to play with headphones and no speaker hooked up.
+All versions include a built-in Cab Clone allowing you to play with headphones and no speaker hooked up.
 The tone is heavy, modern, and percussive, which melds really nicely with PRS guitars.

 The PRS Custom 24 is one of the nicest and most sought after guitars on the market.
 Both versions are popular in their respective price ranges: The core model, which we're focusing on here, and the more affordable SE version.